About the Center

 Patricia Stone, PhD, RN, Director of the Center for Health Policy

-The Center for Health Policy (CHP) is dedicated to the training of nurses in health policy research methods as well as developing and disseminating knowledge that informs policymakers at the local, state, and national levels.
-Faculty members work with interdisciplinary partners at the local, state, and national levels to develop and evaluate policies aimed at improving public health.
+The Center for Health Policy (CHP) is dedicated to training nurses in health policy research methods.
+CHP members work with interdisciplinary partners at the local, state, and national levels to develop and evaluate policies aimed at improving public health.
+The health services research conducted by CHP faculty expands knowledge about how healthcare systems work to improve outcomes and quality of care for all.

 Educating Nurses in Health Policy